johnjackoleary/cfi-commonplace-book/Filed/Wind Shear.md

 Microbursts are a very severe form of [[LLWS]].

 The few visual clues are:
-- An intense rain shaft at the surface but virga at cloud base
+- An intense rain shaft at the surface but (or?) virga at cloud base
 - A ring of blowing dust is often the only visible clue

 A typical microburst: